 Incidentally, these same cuts were also made to a special feature entitled "Julia and Frank's Victims" on the earlier DVD releases from VCI, which was classified in June 1998 after six seconds of cuts.

 The cut version of Hellraiser would go on to be the only version available in the UK until Anchor Bay released the film on DVD.
 They submitted the original theatrical version for classification and the BBFC waived their previous video cuts.
-As a result,
+As a

-Hellraiser was passed uncut on July 8th 2004 with an 18 rating.
+result, Hellraiser was passed uncut on July 8th 2004 with an 18 rating.

 In comparison to the first film (which had comparatively little censorship troubles), Hellraiser II was positively mutilated in the United States before its release in December 1988.
-Slapped with an X rating right out of the gate, the filmmakers took the
+Slapped with an X rating right out of the gate, the filmmakers

 Cut Scenes: Recap

 The first scene affected in the film is at the very start.
-A slightly extended recap of Frank's demise (which reinstates a few frames of the material cut by the MPAA from the end of Hellraiser) was replaced with non-contentious footage of an alternate
+A slightly extended recap of Frank's demise (which reinstates a few frames of the material cut by the MPAA from the end of Hellraiser) was replaced with non-contentious footage of an

-take of Pinhead from Hellraiser.
+alternate take of Pinhead from Hellraiser.